akbinod/akbinod.Tuner/README.md

 #new import
 import TunedFunction

-#new decorator, and parameter
+#new decorator, and `tuner` parameter
 @TunedFunction()
 def find_circles(image, radius, tuner=None)

 	#your original implementation

-	# new lines of code before you return
+	# new line of code before you return
     if not tuner is None: tuner.image = result_image

     return results